 Drawing on decades of voluntary work by compilers and editors of Writings in Irish history (published in print format in Irish Historical Studies since 1938) the compilation of the Irish History Online bibliography continues to rely principally on the work of volunteers.
 The creation and publication of an online version from earlier printed bibliographies, and its continuation as an online resource to the present time, was made possible through project grants from the Irish Research Council for the Humanities and Social Sciences, 2003-6 and 2006-9.
 In 2003-6, Dr Anthony McCormack and Ms Mary Murray were employed at NUI Maynooth to create the online database and input retrospective records from "Writings in Irish History" 1938-2002.
 In 2006-9, Dr Frank Cullen enhanced the bibliographic coverage of the history of the Irish overseas, expanded other aspects of the bibliography and input data for more recent publications.
 During both these phases the compilation of data on new publications was done by Ciaran Nicholson (TCD) and Máirín Cassidy (UCD), working in a voluntary capacity.
 The IHO project benefited from collaboration with the Royal Historical Society Bibliography, and particularly the advice and assistance of Peter Salt.

 Following the termination of the second phase of funding from the IRCHSS on 1 October 2009, plans were formulated by the small team of volunteers who then comprised the Irish History Online Management Committee to maintain the existing database and to continue to update the database with new bibliographic data.
 Since January 2010 Irish History Online has been hosted by the Royal Irish Academy and the database is managed by the Royal Irish Academy Library.
 Irish History Online will continue to seek external funding to cover essential costs.
 The IHO bibliography is being updated on an ongoing basis with information about new publications.
 The project continues to benefit from the support of the Royal Irish Academy Committee for Historical Sciences, and Ciaran Nicholson (monographs and articles in books) and Máirín Cassidy (periodical articles) continue to compile new data.
 Since 2010 the most recent data has been input by Máirín Cassidy and Bernadette Cunningham.
 Karl Vogelsang assisted with data inputting in 2010-11, and Maria Shanahan in 2011-12.
 Sophie Evans and Nessa Malone commenced inputting data in autumn 2012.
 Ciarán McCabe commenced inputting data in February 2013.
 Conor Heffernan worked with the team during summer 2013.
-Rose O'Connor and Zoe Rogers worked on the project in summer 2014.
+Rose O'Connor and Zoe Rogers, Maynooth University, worked on the project in summer 2014.
+Sean Kennedy worked on the project in July and August 2015, in collaboration with the History Department at Maynooth University.
 The project continues to be hosted by the Royal Irish Academy Library.

 Our former partner project, the Royal Historical Society Bibliography, when faced with a funding crisis in 2009, opted to change to a new publication model.
 Since January 2010 a new Bibliography of British and Irish History (in partnership with the Royal Historical Society, the Institute of Historical Research, and Brepols publishers), has been available as a subscription-only service.
 Further details are available on www.history.ac.uk/projects/bbih.
 The divergent paths being taken by the two projects means that Irish History Online no longer forms the Irish component of the new Bibliography of British and Irish History.
 We are exploring ways of ensuring that maximum cooperation between the two projects will continue for the future, particularly in the area of new data compilation.